DesignInformaticsLab/DesignInformaticsLab.github.io/mee342_bridge_design.md

   $
   q = 5.0\ \text{kN/m}^2 \quad \text{downward (−Z)}
   $
-- Fatigue load cycle: between "self-weight only" and "self-weight + q".
-Target is infinite life.
+- Fatigue load cycle: Use "zero-based loading" (between 0 and +q).
+Use equivalent stress as the "stress component" for life and safety factor calculation.
+Target is infinite life ($10^6$ cycles).
+Use fatigue strength factor (Kf) of 0.7.

 ## 6. Boundary conditions (supports)